CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Evaluation

 \subsection{Experimental Setup}

-We compared our implementation of CFLOBDDs against a widely used BDD package, CUDD~\cite{somenzi2012cudd} (version 3.0.0),using CUDD's C++ interface.
+We compared our implementation of CFLOBDDs\footnote{ The implementation is available at \url{https://github.com/trishullab/cflobdd}. } against a widely used BDD package, CUDD~\cite{somenzi2012cudd} (version 3.0.0),using CUDD's C++ interface.
 The metrics are (i) execution time, and (ii) space (node counts in the case of BDDs; vertex counts + edge counts in the case of CFLOBDDs).
+We ran all experiments on AWS machines: t2.xlarge machines with 4 vCPUs, 16GB of memory, and a stack size of 8192KB, running on Ubuntu OS.

 For RQ1 (\sectref{ResearchQuestionOne}), we used a collection of synthetic benchmarks, and compared the performance of CFLOBDDs against (i) CUDD with a static variable ordering (similar to the one used in the CFLOBDDs), (ii) CUDD with dynamic variable reordering, and (iii) Sentential Decision Diagrams (SDDs)~\cite{darwiche2011sdd} (which can also be exponentially more succinct than BDDs), using Python package PySDD~\cite{wannes_meert_2018_1202374} (version 0.1).